zinja-coder/burp-quick-fuzzer-bambda/README.md

 1. Open Burp Suite.
 2. Navigate to **Extender → Bambda Scripts**.
 3. Click **"Load"**, select `quick-fuzzer.bambda`.
+4. Set Location as `Custom Action` and `Repeater`, see the video
-4. Select a request in **Repeater** context.
+5. Select a request in **Repeater** context.
-5. Run the script to send all payloads and view responses.
+6. Run the script to send all payloads and view responses.

 ## Add Delay